 There’s a common arcing section to the bottom left replete with fossils, and the coin title sits squarely on top, but the rest is unique to each issue.
 Pride of place is taken by the subject, each looking correct, with the Spinosaurus neatly sidestepping the latest theories on the tail and the habitat by just showing the front of this absolutely huge predator.
 A piece of fossil evidence is dropped onto the boundary area between background and midground areas – a tooth, or a skull.
 All the designs exhibit a good sense of anatomy.

 Just the 1 oz silver variant at present, the earlier ‘Predators’ series has expanded to include a 0.5 gram minigold, and a chromite/gilded silver version.
-Whether that happens here as well is unknown at present, and will no doubt be left to the vaguaries of the German TV shopping market, who have a strange attraction to numismatics.
-At the time of writing, there are seven coins out, and as usual, we’ll keep this profile up to date with new issues.
+Whether that happens here as well is unknown at present, and will no doubt be left to the vagaries of the German TV shopping market, who have a strange attraction to numismatics.
+At the time of writing, there are now 16 coins out (8 in 2020, 8 in 2021), and as usual, we’ll keep this profile up to date with new issues.
 A really nice series, but you’ll have to dig a bit deeper for them.
-We’ve only seen them at APMEX at present.